Preserving and Protecting Local Open Space

 Potential Source of Local Funding

-A CFD would allow the Habitat Authority to explore local funding options, including a special tax in the range of $25/annually on real property in the designated geographic area, to provide funding for key projects, including:
+While no final determination has been made, a CFD would allow the Habitat Authority to explore local funding options, including a potential special tax of about $20 annually on real property in the designated geographic area.

 Strict Fiscal Accountability & Local Control